 Here’s how to incorporate that advice and build a successful remote company step-by-step.

 One of the biggest factors you’ll miss from a traditional office setting when managing a remote team is the ability to speak with other workers in person.
 When you can’t discuss issues face-to-face, it’s crucial to have a communication plan.
-Baumgardner notes business leaders must prioritize creating a worker communication strategy.
+Baumgardner notes that business leaders must prioritize creating a worker communication strategy.
 “It is the responsibility of the manager/leader/business owner to maintain communication with team members, to check in on them, create engagement virtually and be the driver of dissemination of information,” Baumgardner explained.

 The communication avenues you use will differ by business.
-It can be inconvenient to Skype someone to ask a simple question, and email may not generate a quick enough response.
+It can be inconvenient to video call someone to ask a simple question, and email may not generate a quick enough response.
 Messaging tools are an excellent solution for communicating with remote workers.
 These internal communication apps — including Slack, Basecamp and Zoom — offer a seamless way for your team members to stay organized and communicate wherever they are in the world.

 Your remote workers will drive your venture’s success.
 As a remote company, you have a vast candidate pool.
 You can hire anyone regardless of location, but they must be a good fit for your business.
 Look for people with excellent remote work skills, such as time management, communication and collaboration.